joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7054560/2026/02/18/olympics-usa-ogden-schumacher-klaebo-cross-country-skiing/

 **Su Yiming wins China's first gold of the 2026 Winter Olympics on his birthday**\
-`Su Yiming won gold in the men's snowboard slopestyle, with Team USA's Jake Canter taking bronze. `\
+`Su Yiming won gold in the men's snowboard slopestyle, while Team USA's Jake Canter took bronze. `\
 https://nytimes.com/athletic/7054532/2026/02/18/su-yiming-jake-canter-mens-snowboard-slopestyle-2026-winter-olympics/

 **Justin Crawford loves the art of bunting.
 He aims to embrace it with the Phillies**\